-The micro-economic focus of the chapter allows us to ignore crises of confidence that undermine confidence in country, state, or city's ability to repay their debts, although these do occur and can be serious problems.
-Indeed, such financial crises are the principal reason that excessive debts are worried about.
-(See, Carmen M. Reinhart and Kenneth S. Rogoff, 2009.)
-Such crises are historically commonplace, although they do not occur annually or even once a decade.
-In the long run, debt purchasers take this into account, but the spillover effects of defaults on other financial markets may not be fully taken into account by voters.
-The problems associated with partial defaults are taken up near the end of the chapter.
-This is, again, another way in which tax burdens can be shifted to others.
+For the most of this lecture, however, we will assume that the debt is to be repaid--that is to say that there are no "free lunches."
+This also allows us to ignore crises of confidence that undermine confidence in country, state, or city's ability to repay their debts, although these do occur and can be serious problems.
+Indeed, they are the principle reason that excessive debts are worried about.
+Debt purchasers take this into account, but the spillover effects of defaults on non-debt holders are only indirectly taken into account through electoral pressures.
+The problems associated with defaults are taken up near the end of the lecture.